capital-american/Capital-American-Shaman/src/pages/index.md

   title: MORE POWERFUL - MORE EFFECTIVE - IN THE HEART OF AUSTIN
   description: >
     Welcome to Capital CBD, where our proprietary nanotechnology makes our products 9X more bioavailable than anything else on the market...
+Austin's premier CBD store.
 intro:
   blurbs:
     - image: /img/coffee.png